-Unless otherwise provided in this subsection, The the Division of Water Quality shall clarify that stormwater is water that does not contact anything considered a feedstock, intermediate product, or final product of composting operations.
-Unless otherwise provided in this subsection, The the Division of Water Quality shall clarify that wastewater is leachate and water that contacts feedstocks, intermediate products, or final product, of composting operations.
-The clarifications shall incorporate available scientifically valid information obtained from sampling and analyses of North Carolina composting facilities and from valid representative data from other states.
-In addition, the Division of Water Quality shall establish threshold quantities of feedstocks, intermediate products, and final products above which water quality permitting will be required.
-A Type 1 solid waste compost facility shall be subject only to applicable State stormwater requirements and federal stormwater requirements established pursuant to 33 U.S.C. § 1342(p)(3)(B).
-A Type 1 solid waste compost facility shall not be required to obtain a National Pollutant Discharge Elimination System (NPDES) permit for discharge of process wastewater based solely on the discharge of stormwater that has come into contact with feedstock, intermediate product, or final product at the facility.
+- (a) The Department of Environment and Natural Resources shall establish standard stormwater control best management practices and standard process water treatment processes or equivalent performance standards for composting operations that are required to be permitted by the Division of Water Quality in the Department and the Division of Waste Management in the Department.
+These practices, processes, and standards shall be developed for the purpose of protecting water quality by controlling and containing stormwater that is associated with composting operations, by reducing the pollutant levels of process water from composting operations, and by reducing the opportunities for generation of such waters. - (b) The Division of Water Quality shall clarify that For solid waste compost facilities, except for Type 1 solid waste compost facilities, (i) stormwater is water that does not contact anything considered a feedstock, feedstock or an intermediate product, or final product of composting operations.
+The Division of Water Quality shall clarify that operations, (ii) and wastewater is leachate and water that contacts feedstocks, feedstocks or intermediate products, or final product, products of composting operations.
+The clarifications-Division of Water Quality shall incorporate available scientifically valid information obtained from sampling and analyses of North Carolina composting facilities and from valid representative data from other states, states in the development of rules and permits necessary to implement this section.
+In addition, the Division of Water Quality shall establish threshold quantities of feedstocks, feedstocks and intermediate products, and final products above which water quality permitting will be required.
 For purposes of this section, "Type 1 solid waste compost facilities" are facilities that may receive yard and garden waste, silvicultural waste, untreated and unpainted wood waste, or any combination thereof.
-The Division of Water Quality shall not require water quality permitting for any Type I solid waste compost facility, unless required to do so by federal law."
+The Division of Water Quality shall not require water quality permitting for any Type I solid waste compost facility, unless required to do so by federal law.